intel/linux-sgx/docker/README.md

 To scale an SGX application that is stateless should be straightforward: just create more instances of containers on more nodes.

-To scale a stateful SGX application, particular if the enclave it hosts need to access shared states with its peers, one needs to carefully design a approach to handle shared states among enclave instances.
+To scale a stateful SGX application, particularly if the enclave it hosts need to access states shared  with its peers, one needs to carefully design a approach to handle shared states among enclave instances.
 This may be application specific and not included in this demo.

 ### Handling SGX device node